HOW TO GROW SPINACH

 They definitely prefer a soil which retains moisture well so sandy soils especially will need to be well prepared for spinach.
 Spinach are one those vegetables which can be planted in ground whatever the previous vegetable because they suffer from very few soil borne pests and diseases.
 However for crop rotation purposes they are normally sown with brassicas such as cabbage, Brussels Sprouts, broccoli, cauliflower etc.

 For those statistically inclined, spinach seeds germinate best at a soil temperature of 60°F / 15°C but do fine within the range 50°F / 10°C to 72°F / 22°C. At lower temperatures they may well germinate but take longer to do so, at higher temperatures the seeds may well fail to germinate at all.
 The fresher your spinach seeds the better chance you have with them.
 Although they are said to keep for two years we would recommend buying new seeds each year.

 Commercially, almost no spinach is grown in the UK, the vast proportion of spinach grown in the world comes from China with the USA coming a very, very poor second.
-According to the Environmental Working Group in 2014, spinach was the sixth worse vegetable / fruit for pesticide residues.
-Don't investigate any further because if you do you may never eat shop bought spinach again, the contamination levels are very high.
+According to the Environmental Working Group in 2019, spinach was the second worse vegetable / fruit for pesticide residues.
+Don't investigate any further, because if you do, you may never eat shop bought spinach again, the contamination levels are very high.
 An excellent reason to grow your own!